 - March 2022 — Travel+Leisure includes Rabbit Hill Inn in Top 500 Hotels in the World

-- October 2021 — Conde Nast Magazine’s Annual Readers’ Choice Award recognizes Rabbit Hill Inn as #8 Top Hotel in New England
+- October 2021 — Conde Nast Traveler’s Annual Readers’ Choice Award honors Rabbit Hill Inn as #8 Top Hotel in New England

 - September 2021 — Travel+Leisure Magazine names Rabbit Hill Inn #4 in the Top Ten Best Hotels in New England.